Homemade Cross Removed from Grave of Man Killed by Fargo Police

 12/7/2022

-By Elaine McArdle in UU World.
+By Elaine McArdle of UU World.
 Rattler is an Oglala Lakota Tribal member who spent three years in federal prison for charges related to protesting the Dakota Access Pipeline, and he wants you to know one thing: he would go back to prison in a heartbeat.
 “It was worth it because it was the right thing to do,” said Rattler...

 Read More